MoekoOkada/BIO373_2022/1_Commands.md

 `-c`: counts the number of lines it appears in, suppresses printing `-v`: inverse match: returns the lines that do NOT contain the pattern `-i`: Perform case insensitive match
+`-o`: print only the matched (non-empty) parts of a matching line, with each such part on a separate output line.
 `'^word'`: ^ searches for lines beginning only with 'word' `'word$'`: $ searches for lines only ending with 'word' `'word\b'`: limit search with \\b (ie "words" not found, "sword" found)